 Copyright law permits the recording of broadcasts by educational establishments for educational purposes of that establishment, provided that the recording is accompanied by sufficient acknowledgement (unless this would be impossible).
 This exception enables institutions to provide staff and students off-campus access to recordings of broadcasts.
 However, this exception only applies where the broadcast is not covered by a licence the institution should have known about, and the majority of broadcasts the University records are already covered by our Educational Recording Agency (ERA) Plus licence.
 This licence permits the recording of broadcasts for non-commercial educational purposes.

 This exception enables UK researchers to copy a work in order to analyse it using text and data mining technologies.
 The exception applies where the analysis is for the purpose of non-commercial research.
 You must already have lawful access to the work; for example, where a subscription to a journal is required.

-This new exception has been introduced to allow use of copyright work for the purposes of caricature, parody and pastiche.
+Limited amounts of copyright material can be used for the purposes of caricature, parody and pastiche, and must comply with 'fair dealing'.
 Students and academics might find uses for this, eg in creating and publishing user-generated content in some disciplines.

 Further information on exceptions to copyright is provided by the Intellectual Property Office.

 The information contained within these pages is intended for general guidance only on copyright issues for teachers, students and researchers at Staffordshire University.
 It is not legal advice.